To be upfront with you, it’s not that I wanted to read this book. (Take The Stairs)

 He talks about how sometimes we get caught up in the day to day small part of life and we forget to look at the current part of our life relative to our whole lifetime.

 He talks about how no matter how much we’re struggling now or how much life sucks now, if we step back and try to look at our current life situation from the perspective of our entire life, past and future, we can try to see that it’s not really that bad.

 We just need to have faith that life will work out and that there is a plan for us all.

-My thoughts on the chapter
+My thoughts on chapter 6

 It was one of the shorter chapters and I understand why.

 The message is simple, have faith in your life and keep working toward your dreams.